analytics-portfolio/data-product-design-interview-prep/Communication/strategy-for-networking.md

+Master strategy

 Networking should be looking at as a strategic relationship-building and targeted outreach.

+I think professional relationships and connections are made when you have the skills and the values that can be useful to others, so find some skills you are good at and market it.

+Tap in

 For me, I interviewed professionals to
 1) reverse-engineer their successful career path